New Economic School – Georgia: Web-sites

 Most of the materials on the web-sites are in English and Georgian languages.
-There are also some e-books in Russian and French.
+There are also some e-books in Russian, Turkish, German and French.

+Freedom Library

+NESG holds the largest free market library in the region that is open to local and foreign scholars.
+The books are mostly publications of the Liberty Fund and Mises Institute.
+The collection consists of about a thousand books and media.

 Publications

 Publications of the NESG in Georgian: